-(b) Bilingual Education program shall mean a research-based program comprised of three components: (1) a language arts instruction component, including Home Language Arts and English Language Arts; (2) an English as a New Language component; and (3) a bilingual content area instructional component (including at least two other bilingual core content areas, i.e. math, science, and social studies, depending on the Bilingual Education program model and the student's level of English language development).
+(b) Bilingual Education program shall mean a research-based program comprised of three components: (1) a language arts instruction component, including Home Language Arts and English Language Arts; (2) an English as a New Language component; and (3) a bilingual content area instructional component (including all bilingual content areas, i.e. math, science, and social studies, depending on the Bilingual Education program model and the student's level of English language development, but must at a minimum include at least two bilingual core content areas, i.e. math, science, and social studies).